The Goonies 'R' Good Enough: Background and release

 Richard Donner directed the two-part music video for "The Goonies 'R' Good Enough".
-Multiple celebrities are featured in the video including WWF professional wrestlers "Captain" Lou Albano, "Rowdy" Roddy Piper, Wendi Richter, The Fabulous Moolah, The Iron Sheik, Nikolai Volkoff, Freddie Blassie and André the Giant (the last being only in Part 2), Steven Spielberg, Lauper's manager at the time David Wolff, the majority of The Goonies cast (minus Kerri Green, Anne Ramsey, Joe Pantoliano, Robert Davi and John Matuszak) and the then relatively unknown Bangles as a group of female pirates.
+Multiple celebrities are featured in the video including WWE professional wrestlers "Captain" Lou Albano, "Rowdy" Roddy Piper, Wendi Richter, The Fabulous Moolah, The Iron Sheik, Nikolai Volkoff, Freddie Blassie and André the Giant (the last being only in Part 2), Steven Spielberg, Lauper's manager at the time David Wolff, the majority of The Goonies cast (minus Kerri Green, Anne Ramsey, Joe Pantoliano, Robert Davi and John Matuszak) and The Bangles (selected by Lauper to be part of the movie's soundtrack album) as a group of female pirates.
 Lauper's mother appears as "Catrina, Cyndi's mother" and the "sea hag."

 Part 1 of the video was released to MTV on May 7, 1985, and Part 2 debuted after the film opened on June 7.
 On the DVD of The Goonies, both parts have been spliced together to form one video with no chapter change in the middle of the two.
 Part 1 of the music video had an extended version released in Japan.
 The version included more commentary from the voice over during the opening sequence of the video and extended scenes inside the gas station and with the wrestlers.
 Part 1 of the video almost did not make it onto the DVD due to Warner Bros.' inability to find the broadcast master tape.
 Warner was ready to start pressing the DVD when someone at VH1 found an unused mastered broadcast copy of the tape that was sent to their network.
 In the nick of time, it was digitized and put on the DVD before pressing began.
 The music video was shot on film then edited and mastered on video tape for broadcast.